-This section highlights specific elements that can be assessed to help assesses the validity of the numerical model without independently re-creating the model.
+This section highlights specific elements of the model setup that can be assessed to help determine the validity of the numerical model without independently re-creating the model.

-7.4.1 Model Domain and Cell Size
+5.3.3.1 Model Domain and Cell Size

 This section assesses the model domain, which is a 3-dimensional gridded volume made up of model cells.